1shevelov/tubes23/README.md

 ### Features:

 - Seeded random level generator with the following modes:
--   **Classic mode**: 2 to 10 colors in tubes of equal size each containing 3 to 8 balls (portions) each.
+-   **CLASSIC**: 2 to 10 colors in tubes of equal size each containing 3 to 8 balls (portions) each.
 2 tubes are empty.
 Gather balls of each color in their own tubes to win.
--   **Uno mode**: the same as classic except that you have to gather only one color to win.
+-   **UNO**: the same as classic except that you have to gather only one color to win.
 Makes the win condition easier, which is important for unpuzzling larger tubes with volume 5+.
 -   **Fog of War**: can be activated in both previous modes.
 Only the top ball of each tube has its color visible, to reveal others - make them the top one.
 In Uno mode the balls of the goal color are also visible.

 Levels can be saved/exported to files and loaded from it.